apache/nuttx/Documentation/platforms/arm/lpc17xx/boards/olimex-lpc1766stk/README.txt

   The LPC1766-STK has a Nokia 6100 132x132 LCD and either a Phillips PCF8833
   or an Epson S1D15G10 LCD controller.
 The NuttX configuration may have to be adjusted depending on which controller is used with the LCD.
-The "LPC1766-STK development board Users Manual" states tha the board features a "LCD NOKIA 6610 128x128 x12bit color TFT with Epson LCD controller."
+The "LPC1766-STK development board Users Manual" states that the board features a "LCD NOKIA 6610 128x128 x12bit color TFT with Epson LCD controller."
   But, referring to a different Olimex board, "Nokia 6100 LCD Display Driver," Revision 1, James P. Lynch ("Nokia 6100 LCD Display Driver.pdf")